Max Lugavere: Opposition to veganism

-Lugavere has criticized plant-based and vegan diets for increasing risk of dementia and mental health problems.
+Lugavere promotes a high-fat, meat-heavy diet and has been described as spending his time on social media complaining about "vegan propaganda".
+Lugavere has blamed plant-based and vegan diets for increasing risk of dementia and mental health problems.
 He has argued that eggs have been "unfairly demonised" by governments, despite containing choline which he says has been linked to lower dementia risk.
 Lugavere also recommends regular consumption of red meat for mental health.